hasura/graphql-engine/docs/graphql/core/schema/data-validations.rst

   article (id uuid, title text, content text)

+We can now create a `Postgres function <https://www.postgresql.org/docs/current/sql-createfunction.html>`__ that checks if an article's content exceeds a certain number of words, and then add a `Postgres trigger <https://www.postgresql.org/docs/current/sql-createtrigger.html>`__ that will call this function every time before an article is inserted or updated.

 .. rst-class:: api_tabs
 .. tabs::

   .. tab:: Console

-    Now, we can head to the ``Data -> SQL`` tab in the console and create a `Postgres function <https://www.postgresql.org/docs/current/sql-createfunction.html>`__
+    - Head to the ``Data -> SQL`` section of the Hasura console
-    that checks if an article's content exceeds a certain number of words, and then add a `Postgres trigger <https://www.postgresql.org/docs/current/sql-createtrigger.html>`__ that will call this function every time before an article is inserted or updated.
+    - Enter the SQL statement below to create a Postgres function and trigger
+    - Hit the ``Run`` button

   .. tab:: CLI

-    :ref:`Create a migration manually <manual_migrations>` and add your `Postgres function <https://www.postgresql.org/docs/current/sql-createfunction.html>`__ and your `Postgres trigger <https://www.postgresql.org/docs/current/sql-createtrigger.html>`__ to the ``up.sql`` file.
+    :ref:`Create a migration manually <manual_migrations>` and add the SQL statement below to create a Postgres function and trigger to the ``up.sql`` file.
 Also, add an SQL statement to the ``down.sql`` to revert the previous statement in case you need to :ref:`roll back <roll_back_migrations>` the migration.

     Apply the migration by running: